Coolfreewerx/Golang-RSA-Playground/README.md

 # Golang-RSA-Playground
-- Encrypt & Decrypt message by use public key & private key RSA-4096 (*.asc)
+- Encrypt & Decrypt file (`*.csv.zip`) by use public key & private key RSA-4096 (`*.asc`)
-- Encode & Decode encrypted message by use Base64
+- Encode & Decode encrypted file (*.csv.zip) by use Base64

 ### Result-Test

-	In practice, someone want to send a message to Tam will use Tam's public key to encrypt the message.
+	In practice, someone want to send a zip file to Tam will use Tam's public key to encrypt the zip gilr.
-	Then, Bring encrypted message to Tam by use Base64 to encode the message.
+	Then, Bring encrypted zip file to Tam by use Base64 to encode the zip file.
-	After that, Tam will decode the message by use Base64 and decrypt the message by use Tam's private key.
+	After that, Tam will decode the zip file by use Base64 and decrypt the zip file by use Tam's private key.
-	Finaly, Tam will get the message.
+	Finaly, Tam unzip file and got *.csv file.

 ```
-Message : Test-RSA Decryption with Tam's Private Key

 -----BEGIN RSA PRIVATE KEY-----
 MIICXQIBAAKBgQDbHQDPnqbbiJM3NTkeG+4LeFOEVb6wr8magesbCMbP15tJuSFw....
 -----END RSA PRIVATE KEY-----